 - Transport-optimised planning of tours

-- Exclusive use of low consumption diesel company vehicles
+- Exclusive use of low consumption company vehicles

 - Consistent use of reusable packaging

 - FSC or PFSC certification of all processed woods and wooden composites